mickfuzz/mca-skillmap/tutorials/3m-platformer/addHazard.md

 [Click here to follow a step-by-step guide](https://mickfuzz.github.io/makecode-platformer-101/addStaticEnemy) when you have completed adding this Game Pattern then click on **Next**.

-## Add a Static Enemy - In a nutshell

 ![mechanics add a static enemy](https://raw.githubusercontent.com/mickfuzz/makecode-platformer-101/master/images/patterns/gameMechanics_staticenemies.jpg)

 * **Name:** Add a Static Enemy